'What crowds of people there must be in this country who have their money in the three per cent Consols!'

-Right : A carte de visite, just under 6½ cm x 10½ cm (2½ x 4").
-These became so popular in the1860s that the craze for acquiring them - particularly those images of the rich and famous - or for having your own portrait produced, became known as cartomania.
-These small cards became increasingly affordable, and were capable of being reproduced, so several copies could be purchased and distributed to friends and family.
+Right and below: Cartes de visite, just under 6½ cm x 10½cm (2½ x 4") These became so popular in the 1860s that the craze for acquiring them, particularly those images of the rich and famous, or for having your own portrait produced, became known as cartomania.
+These small cards became increasingly affordable and were capable of being reproduced, so several copies could be purchased and distributed to friends and family.

-Above: Joseph Fitze.
-This picture is possibly from earlier than the 1860s - however, it cannot be later than that decade, as Joseph died in January 1862
+Left: Joseph Fitze.
+This picture is possibly earlier than the 1860s - however, it cannot be later than that decade, as Joseph died in January 1862.

-Many thanks to Lerida Arnold for the above photograph
+Many thanks to Lerida Arnold for this photograph.

 In 1828 Joseph was the agent for the Phoenix Fire Office.

-According to the Western Times the library began in his house in East Street (claimed in an article written 80 years after the event)
+According to the Western Times the library in Ashburton began in his house in East Street (claimed in an article written 80 years after the event)

 Western Times 20 April 1916, p13 col1